 Floor & Wall Tile

-Although we’ve covered the major components of the bathroom above, it’s worthwhile to discuss the additional, minor items that you’ll need to consider and include in your bathroom remodel cost.
+Although we’ve covered the major components of the bathroom above, it’s worthwhile to discuss the additional, minor items that you’ll need to consider and include in your bathroom remodel costs.

 After all the heavy construction, your new bathroom will need a quick paint job.
 The contractor’s paint budget shouldn’t be huge because the space is reasonably small.
 However, keep in mind this line item also includes preparing and texturing the walls to create a finished surface for painting.